pathfindertimothy/dapp4-automation/e2e/README.md

   - The last test is commented out as the gas fees are high.

+  - All tests are in one file.
+Reason being that synpress metamask initialization function cached the browser by default during creation of the metamask wallet.

 ## Discussion

 The test is sufficient as an accessment to test the skill of a QA personnel.